Francis Scott Key Bridge (Baltimore): Replacement

-Hours after the collapse, President Joe Biden said that the federal government would pay for the entire cost of reconstructing the bridge.
-On May 2, 2024, Maryland Department of Transportation officials said they plan to replace the bridge by late 2028 at an estimated cost of $1.7 billion to $1.9 billion.
+Hours after the collapse, President Joe Biden said that the federal government would pay for the reconstruction of the bridge.
+On May 2, 2024, Maryland Department of Transportation officials said that they planned to replace the bridge by late 2028 at an estimated cost of $1.7 billion to $1.9 billion.
 The original bridge had cost $141 million to build ($ today).
+On November 17, 2025, Maryland officials announced that the projected replacement cost had increased to $4.3 billion to $5.2 billion and that the anticipated opening date had been delayed to late 2030.